FREEDM-DGI/FREEDM/docs/module_creation/message_passing.rst

     }

 And that's it!
-PeerSet's have several methods that can help you select individual peers from the set, but in general, sending messages to the entire list, or to the leader is sufficent.
+PeerSet's have several methods that can help you select individual peers from the set, but in general, sending messages to the entire list, or to the leader is sufficient.

 Processing Messages
 -------------------